Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: numerical results

 \subsection{Improvement of the Policy Network}

 We follow the training process outlined in Section III-E to train the adaptive digital semantic communication system.
-The results of this training process are illustrated in Fig. \ref{a}.
-In order to more effectively compare the benefits brought by the policy network, we opt not to use a sparsity constraint to ensure consistent bandwidth at different split points in the training process.
-The results of this training process are illustrated in Fig. \ref{b}.
-The experimental results show that the performance of the selection of the split point by the policy network is better than the performance of the networks with fixed split points, with the highest accuracy.
-This indicates that the policy network can learn more suitable split points given different images and channel conditions, thus improving the performance of the digital semantic communications system.
+The results of this training process are illustrated in Fig. \ref{policy:a}.
+The experimental results show that the performance of the selection of the split point by the policy network approaches that of the ensemble of the networks with fixed split points when $\text{BER} \leq 0.01$ with negligible difference.
+The performance of the system with policy network is 0.9\% lower than that of the ensemble of system with the fixed split points when $\text{BER} \ge 0.01$.
+To more effectively compare the benefits brought by the policy network, we visualize the accuracy of different labels at different split points and under the guidance of the policy network when $\text{BER} = 0.01$, as shown in the Fig. \ref{policy:b}.
+Under the guidance of the policy network, the system almost achieve optimal or suboptimal performance for classifying different labels.
+This indicates that the policy network can choose more suitable split points given different images and channel conditions, thus ensuring an overall improvement in accuracy.

-It should be mentioned that reducing the feature dimension at each potential split point results in a relatively smaller compression rate compared to using fixed split point.
-This is because using a policy network requires additional feature sparsity constraints at each potential split point, while using fixed split point only adds sparsity constraints at one single split point.
-This leads to larger sparsity at fixed split point and smaller feature dimensions.
-However, utilizing a policy network with an adaptive split point allows for higher and more stable model performance under varying channel conditions but incurs higher bandwidth resource costs.
-This represents a trade-off between model performance and communication resources.